Where to Stay in Atlanta, GA First Time: Best Areas

 💰 Best budget hotel:AC Hotel Atlanta Downtown

-Where to stay in Atlanta?
-10 Best areas to stay in Atlanta for tourists
+Map of Best areas to stay in Atlanta for tourists

-Downtown Atlanta for first timers
+1. Downtown Atlanta

 Downtown is the central business district of the city.
 It is filled with tourist attractions, amenities, and many of the best hotels in Atlanta, all of which offer top-notch service.
 This makes it equally suitable for business travelers and leisure travelers alike.

-Centennial Olympic Park was created as a 21-acre gathering spot for the 1996 Summer Olympic Games.
+You can start your sightseeing tour from Centennial Olympic Park, in the heart of the city.
+The park was created as a 21-acre gathering spot for the 1996 Summer Olympic Games.
 Today the park often hosts festivals, fundraisers, and private events.

 Within walking distance from Coca Cola Museum, you will find the children’s Museum of Atlanta and the National Center for Civil and Human Rights to learn more about the history of the civil rights movement in the United States.